sjbrown/1kfa/mod_guide_gm.md

 ### When a combat interlude begins

- * Take the GM Combat Move Deck.
+ * Prepare and shuffle the GM Combat Move Deck.
 As indicated by the bottom of each card, remove any cards that are not intended for the current Chapter.
  * Have a small stack of index cards for foes and hazards.

 Take a number index cards.
 By default, take one fewer than the number of PCs.
 Each card represents a foe or hazard.
-You can add more foes by spending Shadow Points, per the table below.
+More can be added by spending Shadow Points, per the table below.

 The combat interlude can include a mix of foes and hazards.
 Foes are NPCs or monsters intending to harm the PCs.
 Hazards are aspects of the environment that threaten the PCs (eg, fire, collapsing ceilings, toxic mud, panicked crowd).
 There must be at least one foe in a combat interlude.